StudioCherno/Hazel-Docs/getting-started/index.md

 # Getting Started

 ## Building and Running
 One of our goals is to make Hazel as easy as possible to build - if you're having any difficulties or weird errors, please let me know.
-We currently only support building on Windows 10 with Visual Studio 2019.
+We currently only support building on Windows 10 with Visual Studio 2019 or 2022 (2022 is default).
 You also need the following installed and in your path:

  - [Git](https://git-scm.com/downloads)
  - [Git-LFS](https://git-lfs.github.com/)